rzanoli/batch/README.md

 - Portability: written in Java to be portable across different platforms.
 - Simplicity:  implemented as a maven project to make it easy to install, configure and use.
 A Command Line Interface (CLI) is provided for convenience of experiments.

-keyphrases compatibility relations are used to specify that two keyphrases should be assigned into one cluster.
+keyphrases compatibility relations are used to specify that two keyphrases has to be assigned into one cluster.
 The current implemented relations are:
 - Abbreviation: We consider an abbreviation any token which finishes with a dot and we check if it is a substring of some token in another keyphrase; kj and ki must have the same number of tokens in the same order, one or more tokens in kj can be the abbreviation of one or more tokens in ki.